world-history

 Economic Shifts Post-Revolution

-Impact on British Economy
+Impact on the British Economy

 Financial Consequences for Britain